 Review of Vaya mobile phone plans

-Vaya is an Australian mobile service provider which utilises an online-only business model to deliver you cheap, value-packed phone plans.
-Vaya operates as a mobile virtual network operator (MVNO) and uses the Optus 4G mobile network – which covers 98% of Australia’s population – to deliver you super-quick data speeds.
+Vaya is an Australian mobile service provider that utilises an online-only business model to deliver you cheap, value-packed postpaid phone plans.
+Vaya operates as a mobile virtual network operator (MVNO) on the Optus 4G network – which covers 98% of Australia’s population – to deliver you super-quick data speeds.
 It’s a SIM Only service, meaning you’ll have to bring your own mobile phone.

-Vaya has a glowing reputation for rock-bottom prices, great value and regular promotions, including a first-month free sign-up offer that includes a free SIM card and delivery.
-Whilst good value has always been the telco’s strength, Vaya has struggled with many complaints of poor customer service in the past.
-However, its recent acquisition by Amaysim in January 2016 – a company famed for its customer service – has already led to a huge decrease in the number of complaints recorded to the industry watchdog.
+Vaya has a solid reputation for rock-bottom prices and regular promotions, including a first-month free sign-up offer that includes a free SIM card, and delivery.
+Whilst good value has always been its strength, Vaya has struggled with complaints of poor customer service in the past.
+However, its recent acquisition by Amaysim in 2016 – a company famed for its customer service – has already led to a huge decrease in the number of complaints recorded to the industry watchdog.
 So Vaya is in danger of offering the whole package – watch out Amaysim and the rest!

 Source: Vaya website

-Like many MVNOs, Vaya’s plans are all month-to-month postpaid options, which is great because it means you’re not locked into a contract and can easily jump ship if you’re not entirely satisfied.
-You can also choose to pay for 12 months up front at a discounted price, with the savings ranging from $1-$3 per month.
-Let’s dive in, in more detail.
+Like many MVNOs, Vaya’s plans are all month to month postpaid options, which is great because it means you’re not locked into a contract and can easily jump ship if you’re not entirely satisfied.
+Also keep an eye out for various bonuses and discounts Vaya offers from time to time.

 Vaya $16 Small Plan

-It’s ironic that a cheaper plan has unlimited calls, but with this Vaya plan you get only 1GB of data.
-Don’t get us wrong, that’s still supreme value, but we suspect that choosing between the Power Plan and the Small Plan would be really hard.
+If you’re not that big on data but still want unlimited calls and texts, then this plan represents a pretty good option.
 As mentioned earlier, this plan holds the distinction of being the cheapest unlimited plan out there.
 If your data needs aren’t excessive, then this is a fantastic ‘bang for buck’ plan.